kframework/X86-64-semantics/docs/meeting-minutes.md

 #### 10th May 2016
-1. Implemented a basic pass which maps the access w.r.t to the global stack (provided by mcsema register context) to local stack per procedure.
+1. Implemented and tested a basic pass which maps the access w.r.t to the global stack (provided by mcsema register context) to local stack per procedure.
   - This is a transform pass on the mcsema generated llvm ir.
   - This is done by replacing the following instructions in each procedure